dc3315/DistributedAlgorithms/report.md

 5: {100,100} {100,100} {100,100} {100,100} {100,100}
 2: {100,100} {100,100} {100,100} {100,100} {100,100}
 ```
-As expected, there is equal number of send and received messages for each process and this number `Max_messages`.
+As expected, there is equal number of send and received messages for each process and this number is `Max_messages`.

 ```
 Max_messages = 0, Timeout = 1000